-PP Attendance Strategy PP Attendance Strategies take place to promote the attendance of disadvantaged pupils- See full PP Attendance Strategy plan.
+In comparison to National Data, PP students have higher attendance at STMCA than other schools (+7% better) where as Non-PP students are broadly in line with PA figures nationally.
+Attendance remains a priority for further improvement.
+CHALLENGE NUMBERS ADDRESSED: 3, 6 PP Attendance Strategy PP Attendance Strategies take place to promote the attendance of disadvantaged pupils- See full PP Attendance Strategy plan.
 Diminish differences between disadvantaged and non-disadvantaged pupils in order to promote inclusion for disadvantaged students.
 Students to be rewarded for improved attendance.
 Attendance lead to share attendance data with SLT every Tuesday.
 EEF Research shows that mentoring does not have impact, however data shows that students with above target attendance achieve better outcomes.
 'The EEF Guide to the Pupil Premium' report states that attendance strategies improve outcomes for disadvantaged students.
 From Attendance Budget Attendance levels for all disadvantaged pupils are checked and acted upon.
 Systems are in place to make early identification of issue and need.
 Provide Behavioural Support specifically to promote inclusion of disadvantaged students within the school.
 Review attendance data every week at SLT meetings.
-Disadvantaged students to improve attendance in school and aim to attend at 96%.
-The PP Attendance Strategy shows impact by reducing the number of the students on the programme who are classed as PA.
-CHALLENGE NUMBERS ADDRESSED: 3, 6 -- ------------------------------ -- --
+Since 22-23 we have made significant improvements and closed the attendance gap between PP and non-PP students by 1.2%.
+An increased number of PP students have 100% attendance compared with the same time period last year.
+Doubly disadvantaged students are identified on a secondary priority list for absence phone calls and PP students are identified for Home Visits when absent from school.
+Across the Year groups, PP students have +2.5% higher attendance than other PP students in comparison to national data.
+When comparing to other schools (FSM Quintile 3) that gap remains the same at +2.5%.
+However, when we compare to schools with less PP children the gap increased to +3%.
+In comparison to National Data, PP students have higher attendance at STMCA than other schools (+7% better) where as Non-PP students are broadly in line with PA figures nationally.
+Attendance remains a priority for further improvement.

+CHALLENGE NUMBERS ADDRESSED: 3, 6